CIRCL/carl-hauser/SOTA/SOTA.md

 -   Slow compared to MVHash, SSDeep

+### GIST -

+From \[22\] a word in \[17\]

+Holistic feature which is based on a low dimensional representation of the scene that does not require any form of segmentation, and it includes a set of perceptual dimensions (naturalness, openness, roughness, expansion, ruggedness)

 Per subregion features
 ----------------------

 **Per subregion** Example : Histogram of Oriented Gradients (HOG)

+Holistic feature ...

 ### HOG - Histogram of Oriented Gradients

 From ...
-A word in \[22\] The idea is to describe shape information by gradient orientation in localized sub-regions.
+A word in \[31\] The idea is to describe shape information by gradient orientation in localized sub-regions.

 Algorithms combination
 ======================